-A definition of two-step centralizers of an algebra of type $n$, which we introduce in the next section, will be naturally modelled on that for an uncovered algebra of type $1$.
+A definition of the sequence of an algebra of type $n$, which we introduce now, will be naturally modelled on that for an uncovered algebra of type $1$.
 Thus, consider an algebra $L$ of type $n>1$, generated by $z$ of degree $1$ and $e_n$ of degree $n$.
 We recursively set $e_i=[e_{i-1},z]$ for $i>n$.
 Hence $L_i=F e_i$ except for $L_1=F z$, and of course $L_i=0$ for $1<i<n$ by definition of type $n>1$.
-We define the sequence $(\beta_i)_{i>n}$ of two-step centralizers of $L$ by $[e_i, e_n]=\beta_i e_{i+n}$.
+We define the sequence $(\beta_i)_{i>n}$ of $L$ by $[e_i, e_n]=\beta_i e_{i+n}$.
 This includes the case of uncovered algebras of type $1$ as a special case, where of course $L_1=F z+F e_1$.
-(We maintain this terminology following~\cite{CVL00,CVL03}, although these coefficients $\beta$ parametrize actual centralizers only when $n$ is a power of $p$, not in $L$ itself but in an extension of it by some outer derivations.)
 This sequence of elements of $F$ encodes the adjoint action of $e_n$, while the action of $z$ is actually used to define the chosen basis elements $e_i$.
 It follows that the Lie algebra $L$ is completely determined by this sequence, because the adjoint action of the generators determines the adjoint action of every element of the Lie algebra.
-Note that the equation used to define $\beta_i$ could be used to extend its definition to $\beta_n=0$, but for various reasons (one of which relates to {\em translation,} see a comment after the proof of Proposition~\ref{prop:translation}) it is best to leave $\beta_n$ undefined and let the sequence begin with $\beta_{n+1}$.
+Note that the equation used to define $\beta_i$ would naturally extend to $\beta_n=0$, but for various reasons (one of which relates to {\em translation,} see a comment after the proof of Proposition~\ref{prop:translation}) it is best to leave $\beta_n$ undefined and let the sequence start with $\beta_{n+1}$.